The Origin of Monkeypox

 Origin in the Wild

-Experts are not sure where the monkeypox virus originated or how it infected humans.
+Experts are not sure where the mpox virus originated or how it infected humans.
 Some have a working assumption that it has existed about 3000 years ago based on analyses of several ancient Egyptian mummies with smallpox-like rashes.
 However, this remains a debated issue because the presence of rashes might be caused by another virus from the Poxviridate family.

 The wild animal reservoir of the virus remains unidentified as well.
 It already came to light when Danish virologist Preben von Magnus spotted the virus in laboratory crab-eating macaque or long-tailed macaque monkeys in 1958.
 These monkeys are native to Southeast Asia and have been used in laboratory settings for medical experiments.